Infineon/IMR_XMC4700_RC/README.md

 ## Overview

 <p>This is the official Infineon GitHub repository for ModusToolbox™ software used with the demo board for IMR main / robot control.</p>
 <p>The IMR main / robot control is responsible for receiving, modifying and forwarding commands.
-Its main purpose is to calculate a trajectroy command "(vx,vy,theta)" into the relative motor speeds and sending them to the <a href="https://github.com/Infineon/IMR_IMD701_MC">IMR motor control</a> boards.</p>
+Its main purpose is to calculate a trajectory command "(vx,vy,theta)" into the relative motor speeds and sending them to the <a href="https://github.com/Infineon/IMR_IMD701_MC">IMR motor control</a> boards.</p>

 <p>Furthermore, using an external <a href="https://www.frsky-rc.com/product/xm-plus/">SBUS receiver</a> connected to the main / robot control allows one to directly control the IMR using the following commands:
 <br>